Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 The easiest way to install and run the type checkers locally is with [tox](https://github.com/Azure/azure-sdk-for-python/blob/main/doc/dev/tests.md#tox).
 This reproduces the exact type checking environment run in CI and brings in the third party stub packages necessary.
-To begin, first install `tox` and `tox-monorepo`:
+To begin, first install `tox`:

-`pip install tox tox-monorepo`
+`pip install tox<5`

 ### Run mypy